BigPanda128/dataEntry/README.md

 Enter data of 25 specific things with 5 attributes each.
 Im useing the JSON format.

 I chose to enter in data for each of the premium tanks in one of my favorit video games World of Tanks.
 Thier is 33 of them and i am going to enter in what nationality they are.
 The class of each of them.
 The top speed in km/h.
 The gun caliber in mm.
 And finally the penetration of the gun in mm as well.
 I plan to list all of this in JSON format becasue it seemed to be the most straight forward to me.
+This information will help be narrow down tanks that can go over a certain speed, tanks from a specific nation, or even sort them based on tank class. the possibilities are endless when wanting to narrow down what premium tank you are looking for.